A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: PROPOSED CLASSIFICATION FRAMEWORK

 \subsubsection{Feature Extraction}

 We have taken a tiny patch as an input sample.
 Our assumption is that a shallow but wider network, i.e., ``multi-scale filter bank" extracts more appropriate features from small patches.
 Hence, we have considered similar to inception-module for feature extraction.
-We have used inception module in two different ways forming two separate networks.
-Fig~\ref{fig:inception-1} and Fig~\ref{fig:inception-2} depict feature extraction modules of \emph{TPO-CNN1} and \emph{TPO-CNN2} .
+We use inception module in two different ways forming two separate networks.
+Fig~\ref{fig:inception-1} and Fig~\ref{fig:inception-2} depict feature extraction modules of \emph{MS-CNN1} and \emph{MS-CNN2} .
 Each ``BasicConv2d" layer in the figures contains a 2-D batch-normalization layer and rectified linear units (ReLU) sequentially after 2-D convolution layer.
 Parameter of the 2-D convolution layer is the input channel, output channel, and the kernel size.
 Each rectangular block of ``BasicConv2d" in the diagram contains parameters of the 2-D convolution layer.
 We denote this by $\mathbb{C}_{k_1\times k_1 \times B}$, where $k_1$ refers to the kernel size of the convolution layer and $B$ is the number of input channel.
 On the other hand, each block of ``AvgPool2d" depicts the kernel size and the stride value for the average pooling layer in the diagram.
-We denote this by $\mathbb{P}_{k_2\times k_2}$, where $k_2$ refers to the kernel size of the pooling layer. \emph{TPO-CNN1} uses a multi-scale filter bank that locally convolves the input sample with four parallel blocks with different filter sizes in convolution layer.
-Each parallel block consists of either one or many ``BasicConv2D" layer and pooling layer. \emph{TPO-CNN1} has the following details: :($\mathbb{C}_{1\times1\times B}$ , $\mathbb{C}_{1\times1\times B}$ followed by $\mathbb{C}_{3\times3\times B}$ followed by $\mathbb{C}_{3\times3\times B}$, $\mathbb{C}_{1\times1\times B}$ followed by $\mathbb{C}_{5\times5\times B}$ and $\mathbb{P}_{3\times3}$ followed by $\mathbb{C}_{1\times1 \times B}$.
+We denote this by $\mathbb{P}_{k_2\times k_2}$, where $k_2$ refers to the kernel size of the pooling layer. \emph{MS-CNN1} uses a multi-scale filter bank that locally convolves the input sample with four parallel blocks with different filter sizes in convolution layer.
+Each parallel block consists of either one or many ``BasicConv2D" layer and pooling layer. \emph{MS-CNN1} has the following details: : $\mathbb{C}_{1\times1\times B}$ , $\mathbb{C}_{1\times1\times B}$ followed by $\mathbb{C}_{3\times3\times B}$ followed by $\mathbb{C}_{3\times3\times B}$, $\mathbb{C}_{1\times1\times B}$ followed by $\mathbb{C}_{5\times5\times B}$ and $\mathbb{P}_{3\times3}$ followed by $\mathbb{C}_{1\times1 \times B}$.
 The $3\times 3$ and $5\times 5$ filters are used to exploit local spatial correlations of the input sample while the $1 \times 1$ filters are used to address correlations among nine views and their respective spectral information.
-The outputs of the \emph{TPO-CNN1} feature extraction layer are combined at concatenation layer to form a joint view-spatio-spectral feature map used as input to the subsequent layers.
+The outputs of the \emph{MS-CNN1} feature extraction layer are combined at concatenation layer to form a joint view-spatio-spectral feature map used as input to the subsequent layers.
 However, since the size of the feature maps from the four convolutional filters is different from each other, we have padded the input feature with zeros to match the size of the output feature maps of each parallel blocks.
 For example, we have padded input with 0, 1 and 2 zeros for $1 \times 1$ , $3 \times 3$ and $5 \times 5$ filters, respectively.
-In \emph{TPO-CNN1}, we have used one adaptive average pooling~\cite{adaptive_pooling} layer with output size $1\times 1$ sequentially after concatenation layer.
-However, we have split the inception architecture of \emph{TPO-CNN1} into three small inception layer.
+In \emph{MS-CNN1}, we have used an adaptive average pooling~\cite{adaptive_pooling} layer sequentially after the concatenation layer.
+However, we have split the inception architecture of \emph{MS-CNN1} into three small inception layer.
 Each has two parallel convolutional layers.
-Each concatenation layer is followed by an adaptive average pooling layer with output $1 \times 1$.
+Each concatenation layer is followed by an adaptive average pooling layer.
 Finally, we concatenate all the pooled information.